 Washington Park Arboretum

 The Hyde Herbarium has an extensive collection of voucher specimens of living and historical plants from the Washington Park Arboretum.
 This collection can be browsed by the public, and is a useful reference for plant identification.
-The Hyde Herbarium reflects the biodiversity of the Washington Park Arboretum as well as the range of plants that can be grown in this region.
+The Hyde Herbarium showcases the biodiversity of the Washington Park Arboretum as well as the range of plants that can be grown in this region.

 Invasive Plant Collections

 Weeds of Washington Project

 Weeds are a nuisance in the garden, but they also outcompete native plants, reduce habitat for native wildlife and are a hazard to range land.
 Biological invasions threaten portions of our ecosystem, for example, garlic mustard, Alliaria petiolata, creeps into woodlands, and English ivy, Hedera helix, chokes trees and smothers herbaceous plants.
 Dr. Sarah Reichard, former Herbarium Curator, researched the biology of invasive plants.
-To complement her work, the Hyde Herbarium collected weeds from around the Pacific Northwest and the world, both to document sources and movement of biological invasions and to be a bank of information about potential new weeds to this area.
+To complement her work, the Hyde Herbarium collected weeds from around the Pacific Northwest and the world, both to document sources and movement of biological invasions and to bank information about potential new weeds to this area.

 Washington State Noxious Weed Control Board Collection

 Since 2004, the Hyde Herbarium has curated the Washington State Noxious Weed Control Board’s weed collection.
 Previously in storage, this collection is now available for public use at the herbarium.
-This collection is over 630 plant specimens and continues to grow as county noxious weed coordinators and volunteers add plants to the collection.
+This collection is over 630 plant specimens and continues to grow as county noxious weed coordinators and volunteers add new plants.
 The collection contains some unique weed specimens that are not found in any of our other state herbaria.

-The Chilean collection was started in the late 1980’s to amass a collection of plants that would thrive in Pacific Northwest Gardens.
-Dr. Sarah Reichard and Dr. Clement Hamilton, herbarium curators, traveled to Magellanas, Chile to collect plants with ornamental appeal.
-These particular regions were selected because they have a climate that is similar to the Pacific Northwest, including cool winter rains and summer drought.
+The Chilean collection was started in the late 1980s to amass plants that would thrive in Pacific Northwest gardens.
+Dr. Sarah Reichard and Dr. Clement Hamilton, herbarium curators, traveled to Chile to collect plants with ornamental appeal.
+The climates of these particular regions are similar to the Pacific Northwest, including cool winter rains and summer drought.